Building Bridges to the New Normal

 - Being flexible

-- Connecting and interacting appropriately with others
+- Connecting and interacting appropriately with others, both virtually and face-to-face

 What is Social Bridges®?